epsil/spotgen/README.md

 ### Tracks

-To add a single track to the playlist, add a line on the form `TITLE - ARTIST`:
+To add a single track to the playlist, add a line on the form `ARTIST - TRACK`:

-    Walk in the Park - Beach House
+    Beach House - Walk in the Park
-    Irene - Beach House
+    Beach House - Irene
-    Other People - Beach House
+    Beach House - Other People
-    Troublemaker - Beach House
+    Beach House - Troublemaker
-    Wishes - Beach House
+    Beach House - Wishes

 Alternatively, use the track's Spotify link or Spotify URI: